 In older pigs, it can take time to retrain a bad-mannered pig, but it is possible.

 #8 Pigs that Jump on You are Trying to Communicate

 A pig might jump on its handler out of sheer excitement.
-Pigs are affectionate animals, and if a squeal accompanies the jump, they may just be happy to see you.
+Pigs are affectionate animals; if a squeal accompanies the jump, they may just be happy to see you.

 If a pig jumps on you while grunting, it could be trying to tell you something.
 Perhaps he wants more time outside.
 Maybe he’s experiencing a lack of adequate nutrition or is fearful of something.
-Each pig communicates differently, and it takes time to learn your pig’s individual language.
+Each pig communicates differently, and learning your pig’s language takes time.
 If his posture is erect and his ears pricked before he jumps, it’s more likely to be an act of aggression than pleasure.

 When a pig jumps on you but appears happy and relaxed, he’s probably just expressing his happiness.
 Although jumping may be an act of joy rather than aggression, allowing a 200-lb pig to leap on top of you is never advisable.

 Pigs start rooting and nudging things with their snouts almost as soon as they’re born.
 Piglets root at their mother’s teat to stimulate her to release milk.
-Even when weaned, pigs will get comfort from rooting, just as a pacifier soothes babies.
+Pigs will get comfort from rooting even when weaning, just as a pacifier soothes babies.